lpaulette/CSE150A-group_project/README_M3.md

 Service request patterns (Same service rate, SYN error rate, REJ error rate) User authentication failures (Failed logins)
-Host compromise indicators (Compromised machine count) The agent will learn conditional probability distributions (CPDs) of these network features and compute: <\br>
+Host compromise indicators (Compromised machine count) The agent will learn conditional probability distributions (CPDs) of these network features and compute: <br/>
 *𝑃(intrusion ∣ network sample)*
 If the probability exceeds a threshold, the agent will classify the sample as an intrusion and identify its most likely attack type (DoS, Probe, R2L, U2R).